top of page

 "It would be more bearable on judgement day for those who did not witness miracles, than for you who witnessed miracles!!"
 Jesus said.
 What does this mean?
 Those who saw miracles, and still rejected, go to a deeper hell than those who didn't see miracles.

 Hell is a place far away from God, where His absence results in a hell state of many depth levels.
 God does not want to send people to hell!
 It is the opposite!
 He did everything He could to keep us from hell!
 Jesus suffered and died a miserable death on the cross, for what?
 To keep us from hell!
 But it is our call - we have to accept Him, listen to His words, believe, and keep His commands!
-See What Does "Believe in Jesus Mean?"
+See What Does “Believe in Jesus” Really Mean?

-So how do we use this knowledge in today's world?
 Jesus effectively asked us to use our judgement when facing others.
 When the subject is being discussed, present our true Christian views.
 But the moment we sense a dead-end, stop and retreat.
 Sadly some of these can be members of your own family:

 Luke 12:52-53 Jesus said: